Shahxad-Akram/flutter_tex/README.md

 # flutter_tex

-A Flutter Application  Example to render Tex.
+A Flutter Application  Example to render Tex, based on MathJax minified